LetterBotUk/LetterBotAPI/readme.md

 | Error | There is a problem with request.
 See errorDescription field for more information|
 | Processed | The order has been processed and waiting to be posted |
 | Complete | The order has been posted |
+| PendingBalance | Request accepted but will not go into production until there is enough balance on the account to cover the total amount

 ## Errors